Loule95450/datagouv-mcp/README.md

 - Replace `your-data-gouv-api-key-here` with your actual API key from [data.gouv.fr account settings](https://www.data.gouv.fr/fr/account/).
 - The API key is only required for tools that create or modify datasets/resources.
 Read-only operations (like `search_datasets`) work without an API key.
 - For Cursor, use the `API_KEY` header name.
 For other clients, you can use either `Authorization: Bearer <token>` or `API_KEY: <token>` format.
+- If you move the Hydra CSV/Postgres database elsewhere, update the `HYDRA_DB_*` variables so the helper connects to the correct host.

 ## 🧭 Test with MCP Inspector